Cancel anytime

 Industry Overview

-The steel industry is cyclical and sensitive to global economic conditions.
-Demand is driven by construction, manufacturing, and infrastructure development.
-The iron ore market is influenced by global steel production, particularly in China.
+The steel industry is cyclical and influenced by global economic conditions.
+Demand is driven by construction, automotive, and manufacturing sectors.
+The iron ore market is impacted by global supply and demand dynamics, particularly from China.
+The Brazilian cement industry depends on construction activity.

 Positioning

-CSN is a vertically integrated company with operations in steel, mining, cement, logistics, and energy.
-This integration provides a competitive advantage in terms of cost control and supply chain management.
+CSN is a vertically integrated company with operations spanning mining, steel production, cement, logistics and Energy.
+This gives it a cost advantage and supply chain control.
+However, it faces competition from larger global players.

 Total Addressable Market (TAM)